Difference Between Tomatillo and Tomato Nutrition

 Tomatillo vs Tomato Nutrition

-The difference between tomatillo and tomato nutrition is that tomatillo contains more calories than tomato, and it also has more fat and protein than tomato.
+The difference between tomatillo and tomato nutrition is that it contains more calories than tomato and has more fat and protein than tomato.
 Tomato, on the other hand, has more calcium and a vital antioxidant named lycopene.
-Tomatillo takes care of the digestion while tomato saves us from different cancer.
+Tomatillo takes care of digestion, while tomato saves us from different cancer.

 Tomatillo vs Tomato Nutrition